 5 Tips for West Nile Virus Prevention

 You might think you don’t need to worry about West Nile virus prevention at home in America.
 Perhaps it seems like an exotic threat, something to get shots for if you go away to a tropical location.
 After all, it’s believed West Nile Virus is borne from stagnant river water in tropical climates.
 Unfortunately, that’s not the case.
-West Nile Virus has been detected in humans in Tulsa, Oklahoma, in Wisconsin, and now Illinois.
+West Nile Virus has been detected in humans in every state except Alaska.
 Record rains and warm weather are the ingredients for a perfect mosquito factory, and many places across the midwest and the south are experiencing both of these in spades this year.

 Most people who are infected with West Nile virus won’t show any symptoms and won’t even know they have it, but one in around 150 will be symptomatic.
 Those symptoms can range from simple flu-like ones like fever, headaches, and rashes, but in rare cases West Nile can affect the nervous system.
 That last outcome could well be deadly, so how can you stay safe?

 Preventing Mosquito Bites is Preventing West Nile Virus